confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 >     ```
 >     If command `ibmcloud account users` displays multiple user IDs, choose the user ID whose state is `ACTIVE`.
 > - `cluster_name` is a name of a Kubernetes cluster.
 This name is used for the prefix of the names of control plane and worker node virtual server instances.
-> - `ssh_key_name` is the name of your SSH key registered in IBM Cloud or the name of a new SSH key if a public key is also provided using the optional the optional `ssh_pub_key` parameter.
+> - `ssh_key_name` is the name of your SSH key registered in IBM Cloud or the name of a new SSH key if a public key is also provided using the optional `ssh_pub_key` parameter.
 You can add your SSH key at [https://cloud.ibm.com/vpc-ext/compute/sshKeys](https://cloud.ibm.com/vpc-ext/compute/sshKeys).
 For more information about SSH keys see [managing SSH Keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).
 The SSH key will be installed on the Kubernetes control plane and worker nodes and is used to access them from your `development machine`.
 > - `podvm_image_name` is the name of the VPC infrastructure custom image for the peer pod VM that the Kubernetes worker will build.
 This name will have `-amd64` or `-s390x` appended to it to name the image that eventually gets imported to VPC infrastructure custom images, depending on if the `image_name` parameter for the instance the peer pod VM image is built on uses the amd64 or s390x CPU architecture
 > - `cos_bucket_name` is the name of the COS bucket that will store the peer pod .vsi image.
 This bucket name must be unique across all IBM Cloud accounts.
 > - `cos_bucket_region` (optional) is the name of the region that the COS bucket will be in, this can be regional (e.g. jp-tok) or cross-regional (e.g. eu).
 If not provided will be the region specified by `region_name`.